 Important Information for Parents and Guardians

 A Brief History of ISA: A group of educational innovators, including employees at Trinity University and the North East Independent School District, created ISA from a “blueprint” visualized in a paper written by Thomas Sergiovanni, a professor of education at Trinity.
 The paper describes a small, intimate school with a caring, trusting environment, high standards of student and faculty achievement, and the support needed to help students reach the goals expected of them.
 In this school, all students would be treated as gifted and talented students, and instructed at a level appropriate to that status.
 ISA opened in 1995 with a pioneer class of freshmen, under the leadership of Principal Chula Boyle.
 As these students advanced through their four years, other classes followed them, until the school had students in all four grade levels, a total of approximately 450 students, for the 1997-1998 academic year.
 In that year, Shari Albright assumed the role of principal and served the school for eight years.
 Kris Wickerham joined the ISA community as the campus’ third principal in 2005.
 In the fall semester of 2007, Kathy Bieser moved from her position as an assistant principal to that of principal.
 ISA’s achievement and reputation have continued to increase each year, with the Texas Education Agency again honoring ISA as a State of Texas Recognized High School in 2006.
 ISA also recently became the first campus in North East Independent School District to be named to the Texas Business Education Coalition’s Honor Roll and is a past winner of the Goldman Sachs Prize for Excellence in International Education.
-In 2007 Kathy Bieser, a former ISA teacher and assistant principal, was named ISA principal.
 ISA has continued to garner state and national accolades, and has been chosen as a mentor school for the Coalition of Essential Schools (CES), an Exemplar school by the Texas High School Project and Communities Foundation of Texas, one of Texas Monthly’s Best Public Schools, and a Silver Medalist School for 2008 in the U.S. News & World Report’s “America's Best High Schools” report.

 ISA’s Population: We draw most of our students from over 25 middle schools all over San Antonio, and a few from surrounding areas such as New Braunfels.
 Acceptance to ISA is determined by a lottery system; central office personnel draw names from all applications.
 There are no achievement-based criteria for acceptance; students need only a desire to attend.
 Students bring different backgrounds and talents that make ISA a vibrant, dynamic place.

 Academic Teaming: Part of the vision of ISA includes the incorporation of grade-level teams of teachers.
 Each grade level has one teacher per core academic subject (English, mathematics, science, and social studies).
-ISA teachers use one of their two planning periods to meet with their teams.
-Thus, every other day, teachers collaborate to plan activities, confer with parents, and discuss students and the issues affecting them.
+ISA teachers use some of their planning periods to meet with their teams.
+Thus, approximately every other day, teachers collaborate to plan activities, confer with parents, and discuss students and the issues affecting them.
 ISA teachers take “team time” very seriously and consider team meetings to be a key factor in the success of the school.

 The 80 Standard: We believe in challenging our students to excel beyond the minimum level of achievement defined by the Texas Education Agency.
 All ISA students must earn a grade of 80 in each ISA course by the end of the school year.
 We require students who do not fulfill this contract to complete various summer obligations (ISA and/or district summer schools) in order to return to the school for the following academic year.
 The 80 Standard is not a punishment.
 It is a manifestation of our belief that our students are capable of performing at a high level.